Original air date: 9/6/2002note (produced in 2001)

 - Jaw Drop: Mr. Krabs has a hilarious one after SpongeBob gives him a profane rant.

-- Jerkass Has a Point: Despite his unpleasant behavior, Mr. Krabs does have leg to stand on in that he explicitly asked Spongebob not to let him spend any money, no matter what he might say or do to convince him otherwise.
-The problem is, Spongebob's Undying Loyalty, and his tendencies to be something of an Extreme Doormat really don't leave him equipped for a task like that.
+- Jerkass Has a Point: Despite his unpleasant behavior, Mr. Krabs does have leg to stand on in that he explicitly asked SpongeBob not to let him spend any money, no matter what he might say or do to convince him otherwise.
+The problem is, SpongeBob's Undying Loyalty, and his tendencies to be something of an Extreme Doormat really don't leave him equipped for a task like that.
+And Mr. Krabs tells him that he can't help it if SpongeBob keeps spending people's money.

-- Love Makes You Dumb: Mr. Krabs' M.O. for the episode.
+- Love Makes You Dumb: Mr. Krabs' M.O. for the episode, constantly impulse-buying in an effort to please her.

 - Medium-Shift Gag: When Mr. Krabs asks what happened to Mr. Puff, the camera cuts to a live-action puffer fish lamp, then back to SpongeBob saying "She doesn't like to talk about it."
 Also, the "imported music" played during Krabs' and Puff's date is played by a live actor playing the piano while wearing scuba gear.